By Damian D'souza May. 14, 2018

 y fellow countrymen,

-We poor saps at the IMD, infamously known as the Met Department, have received a lot of flak lately for erroneous forecasts of the cataclysmic, epoch-ending dust storms across India that left even Thanos shaking in his boots.
+We poor saps at the IMD, infamously known as the Met Department, have received a lot of flak lately for failing to forecast the heavy rains and hailstorms across Delhi and its neighbouring areas that has left even Thanos shaking in his boots.
 At this point, many of you think we at the Met only serve as hype men to the weather gods.
 The truth is, we’re the country’s premier speculatory service whose accuracy lies somewhere between the NSE and Bejan Daruwalla.

 Even though our CV says we’re scientists and we aren’t as well respected as Bejan or other astrologers, our jobs involve similar amounts of guesswork.
 Then why this discrimination?
 Is it because Bejan inaccurately tells you when you’ll meet the love of your life, and we kind of do the same?
 Except we fail to warn you of an impending Biblical deluge that might wash away the both of you?